tc39/proposal-async-context/WEB-INTEGRATION.md

 runs.
 They’re also commonly used as a way to associate a newly created class instance with some action, such as in worklets or with custom elements.

-In cases where the action originates with the browser, or with a user event, then there is no dispatch context.
+In cases where the action originates due to something happening outside of the web page (such as some user action), there is no dispatch context.
 Therefore, the only available context is the registration context, the one active when the web API is called.

 - [`navigator.mediaSession.setActionHandler()`](https://w3c.github.io/mediasession/#dom-mediasession-setactionhandler)